 A little biography

 Hi.
-I’m Lorenzo and I’m an 18-years-old, Italian, high school student.
+I’m Lorenzo and I’m a 19-years-old, Italian, Computer Science & Engineering student.

 Coding & Development